deleomike/EN.605.787/module_5/README.md

 // Makes an Ajax GET request to 'requestUrl' ajaxUtils.sendGetRequest = function(requestUrl, responseHandler) {
+    // Get the request object
     var request = getRequestObject();
     request.onreadystatechange =
-      function() {
+      // This is the function that gets called function() {
         handleResponse(request, responseHandler);
       };
+    // False will make this synchronous
     request.open("GET", requestUrl, true);
-    request.send(null); // for POST only
+    // Request parameters would go here instead of null request.send(null); // for POST only
   };